jacekwasowski/exifs-2-json/README.md

   ]
 }
 ```
-A particular `Exif` object can look like below, but the properties and contents of the returned metadata might vary widely depending on the data saved in the file.
+A single `Exif` object can look like below, but the properties and contents of the metadata might vary widely depending on the data saved in the file.
 You can expect dictionaries that look similar to this:

 ```json
 {